abarchi/git-continuous/Branching/README.md

 To check out the original branch and stop rebasing run "git rebase --abort".
 ```

-When a conflict occurs during the rebase, you will have to resolve it **immediately** in order to resume the rebase operation.
+When a conflict occurs during the rebase, you will have to resolve it **immediately** in order to resume the rebase operation and don't commit any new changes while the rebase process".

 Resolve the conflict.